Alejandro Frezzotti

-Alejandro Javier Frezzotti (born February 15, 1984) is an Argentine football midfielder for Gimnasia y Tiro.
+Alejandro Javier Frezzotti (born February 15, 1984) is a former Argentine football midfielder for Gimnasia y Tiro.

 Career

 Frezzotti started his career during the 2005–06 seasons playing for Lanús.
 He only played three games with his first teams and all of them coming on as a substitute.
 In 2007, he moved to Chacarita Juniors in the Argentine Primera B Nacional (second division).
 He won promotion with the club and stayed to play during the 2009–10 Argentine Primera División season.
 However, Chacarita were relegated at the end of the Clausura tournament and Frezzoti left the club to join Gimnasia y Esgrima La Plata.